Israeli opposition co-leader: PM makes Trump plan a ‘stunt’

 The Palestinians seek the West Bank, Gaza Strip and east Jerusalem — areas captured by Israel in the 1967 Mideast war — for an independent state.
 The U.S. is eager to keep the option of statehood on the table.

-Lapid, who centrist party is seeking to unseat Netanyahu, would not detail how his vision differed from Netanyahu’s beyond saying he would favor direct negotiation with the Palestinians rather than imposing a framework upon them.
+Lapid, whose centrist party is seeking to unseat Netanyahu, would not detail how his vision differed from Netanyahu’s beyond saying he would favor direct negotiation with the Palestinians rather than imposing a framework upon them.

 “We are against anything that is unilateral,” he said.